 So, I do believe much of your Venice trip can and should be spent wandering on your own.

-However, Venice has some unique cultural traditions that merit the consideration of booking an experience to dive deeper into learning about them.
+However, Venice has some unique cultural traditions to learn about that merit the consideration of booking an experience to dive deeper into.

 Scala dei Contarini di Bovolo